galgantar/standard-deviants/index.markdown

 <p>
 ATT measures the expected change in virality attributable to the treatment among posts that actually received it.
-Positive values indicate that the feature causally increases virality on average, while negative values indicate a decrease.
+Positive values indicate that an increase in the feature causally increases virality on average, while negative values indicate a decrease.
 </p>

 </div>